 5. You’ll experience a different type of work culture

 Rather than working in an office with hundreds of cubicles while wearing full business attire, start-ups tend to be a little open.
 Often, you’ll come to find that start-ups will usually opt for business casual and will tend to have an open office space environment, such a big round table where everyone works together.
-This is often not the case for a corporate office, where there tends to be more individual desks and cubicles with less room for an open environment.
+This is often not the case for a corporate office, where there tend to be more individual desks and cubicles with less room for an open environment.
 We do note that neither type of work culture is wrong per se, but rather it will come down to your preference.
-Choose an environment which you will comfortable being a part of.
+Choose an environment in which you will be comfortable being a part.

 6. You’ll interact with other employees and not just your intern cohort